-5a Published IP and UP reduction targets for which an estimate above the N/A 1 statutory threshold was published in the accompanying materials to the annual financial statement 5b Has demonstrated improvements to payment integrity or a tolerable IP N/A^1 and UP rate 5c Has developed a plan to meet the IP and UP reduction target N/A^1 6 Reported an IP and UP estimate of less than 1% for each program for N/A^1 which an estimate was published in the accompanying materials to the annual financial statement
+Requirements for PIIA Compliance Did the Agency Comply?
+5a Published IP and UP reduction targets for which an estimate above the N/A 1 statutory threshold was published in the accompanying materials to the annual financial statement 5b Has demonstrated improvements to payment integrity or a tolerable IP N/A 1 and UP rate 5c Has developed a plan to meet the IP and UP reduction target N/A 1 6 Reported an IP and UP estimate of less than 1% for each program for N/A 1 which an estimate was published in the accompanying materials to the annual financial statement

 During our review, we noted two issues where the FMC could improve its improper payment reporting process.
-The OIG concluded that none of the issues affected compliance nor altered the payment integrity information reported by the FMC.
+The OIG concluded that neither issue affected compliance nor altered the payment integrity information reported by the FMC.
 The OIG has prepared a separate management letter with a suggestion to the Chief Financial Officer to address the issues for future reporting.